Jolt harnesses the power of Latino culture to empower young Latinos and transform Texas.

 Equal Employment Statement

 Jolt Initiative 501(c)3 and Jolt Action 501(c)4 are equal opportunity employers.
 It is Jolt’s policy to comply with all federal, state, and local equal employment opportunity laws and regulations relating to employees or applicants relating to advertising, recruitment, employment, compensation, promotion, transfer, termination of employment, training and conditions of employment regardless of race, color, gender, religion, national origin, citizenship, age, marital status, sexual orientation/expression/identity, genetic information or disability.
-Jolt’s policy complies with applicable state and local laws governing nondiscrimination in employment.
+It is Jolt’s policy to also comply with applicable state and local laws governing nondiscrimination in employment.